 Things to know when using public transportation in Italy

 Italy is known for its bus and train ticketing system, mainly because it’s different from other European countries.
-You need to purchase your ticket from a ticketing machine in train stations and for bus tickets in a tabacchino or a newsagent.
+You need to purchase your ticket from a ticketing machine at train stations and for bus tickets in a tabacchino or a newsagent.

-Fine is between 50 and 200 Euro on trains.
+The fine is between 50 and 200 Euro on trains.
 For buses, it’s the same.
 You can also purchase a ticket on city buses, but you will 99% get a chance, so make sure you have the exact money.
 A bus ride is usually 1.50 Euro in most cities.

 Why you will love travelling by train in Italy

-Purchase Online your Train Tickets
+Purchase your Train Tickets Online

 Italian Train Strikes and Delays – Myths debunked for good!